matm/jQuery-File-Upload-Wiki/Options.md

 This callback function is called as soon as files have been selected or dropped.
 If not set, the upload starts automatically.
 If set, the upload starts when the callBack parameter is called.
 The jQuery File Upload UI plugin makes use of this callback and provides an equivalent with the beforeSend option.
+**Note:** This function is called for each selected/dropped file.

 * Type: *function*
 * Arguments: